awsdocs/amazon-vpc-user-guide/doc_source/Carrier_Gateway.md

 **To create a carrier gateway**
 + Use `create-carrier-gateway`\.
 For more information, see [create\-carrier\-gateway](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-carrier-gateway.html) in the* AWS CLI Command Reference*\.

+  After you create the carrier gateway, add a VPC route table with the following resources:
+  + A route for all VPC local traffic
+  + A route that routes all non\-local traffic to the carrier gateway
+  + An association with the subnets in the Wavelength Zone

+  For more information, see [Routing to A Wavelength Zone carrier gateway](route-table-options.md#route-tables-cgw) and [Working with route tables](WorkWithRouteTables.md)\.

 ------